-10 of the Internet's Best April Fools' Day Pranks for 2014
+10 of the Internet's Best April Fools' Day Pranks This Year

 April Fools' Day is a horrible day for link bloggers like myself.
 I am always looking for something new, fun, and different on the web, but on April the first, it’s hard to tell if something is new, fun, and different, or just made up to see who’s gullible.
 And the strangest things that could possibly be thought up are just as weird as things that really happen!
 Here are some of the best April Fools' Day pranks you may encounter today on the ‘net.